CPS closing School gifted program

 Then on Nov.
 3, the principal sent out another note, stating that the regional gifted program would be ending over the next eight years.
 In the letter to parents, Shelton said she had been in discussions with district officials and both had come to the decision.

 Many parents argue that with better planning, this could have been avoided.
-CPS predicted last year that with young families choosing to stay in the South Loop, the school would exceed its capacity in 2011-12, and it had proposed splitting the school population with another school a little farther south.
+CPS predicted last year that with young families choosing to stay in the School, the school would exceed its capacity in 2011-12, and it had proposed splitting the school population with another school a little farther south.
 Many parents living in the neighborhood rejected that idea.

-Nearly one-third of South Loop's 700 children — 224 students — are in gifted classes from kindergarten through eighth grade.
+Nearly one-third of School's 700 children — 224 students — are in gifted classes from kindergarten through eighth grade.
 Across the city, thousands of students test every year for a handful of coveted spots at selective-enrollment elementary schools.
 With another option gone, parents will have only 14 schools to choose from for the 2012-13 school year.

 CPS spokeswoman Marielle Sainvilus said the district is looking at the entire school system as it prepares a portfolio of school options.